Ashvitha007/todo-django/README.md

 ## 📄 License

-This project is open source.
+This project is open source and free to use.

 ---